Graduate Diamonds Program – GDR Rough Diamonds (2019)

 - Advanced diamond testing

-The Rough diamond graduate student will be able to observe first hand diamond manufacturing techniques performed at the academy demonstrating visually to the student the manipulation and faceting of rough diamonds
+The Rough diamond graduate student will be able to observe and experience first hand diamond manufacturing techniques performed at the institute demonstrating visually to the student the manipulation and faceting of rough diamonds

 - Program Details: